w33ladalah/google-places-scraper-cli/README.md

-# Google Place Scraper
+# Google Place Scraper CLI

-This simple desktop application to scrape Google Place or Business from Google Maps using Puppeteer and Electron.
+The Pupetteer implementation to scrape places from Google Map and place reviews.